Why Connect Telegram to AI?

 It should output your API ID.
 If you see an error - repeat the save command.

+Now we will connect Telegram as a plugin to Claude Code.
 If you are using the /telegram-mcp-setup skill in Claude Code, it will create a wrapper script automatically.
-If setting up manually - in Terminal:
+If setting up manually:

 # Register the MCP server claude mcp add telegram-mcp -s user -- ~/.local/bin/telegram-mcp-docker # Verify the server was added claude mcp list

 You should see telegram-mcp in the list of servers.
+Restart Claude Code so the MCP server loads.

 Docker Desktop must be running every time you work with Telegram in Claude Code.
 If Docker is closed - the Telegram tools will stop working silently, without any warning.

-Step 5: Testing the Connection (~1 min)
+Step 5: Test the Connection (~1 min)

 Open Claude Code and ask: